ovh/the-bastion/doc/sphinx/plugins/open/ping.rst

    Number of pings to send (default: infinite)

+.. option:: -s SIZE

+   Specify the packet size to send

 .. option:: -t TTL

    TTL to set in the ICMP packet (default: OS dependent)